The Voice Kids (British TV series)

-The series employs a panel of four coaches who critique the artists' performances and guide their teams of selected artists through the remainder of the series.
-They also compete to ensure that their act wins the competition, thus making them the winning coach.
-The original panel featured will.i.am, Danny Jones, and Pixie Lott; the panel for the most recent sixth series featured will.i.am, Jones, Lott and Ronan Keating.
-Other coaches from previous series include Jessie J, Paloma Faith, and Melanie C. In August 2022 it was announced that The Voice UK and The Voice Kids will return in 2023 on ITV.
+The series employed a panel of coaches who critiqued the artists' performances and guided their teams of selected artists through the remainder of the series.
+They also competed to ensure that their act won the competition, thus making them the winning coach.
+The original panel's coaches, will.i.am, Danny Jones, and Pixie Lott, each guided a champion at least once.
+Pixie was the victorious mentor four times, while Melanie C also had a member of her team triumph at the show.
+Three other panel coaches were Jessie J, Paloma Faith, and Ronan Keating.

-The seventh series will commence in Summer 2023, following the same format as the previous seasons.
+The show was shortened from eight to three episodes since 2021.
+On 29 July 2023, it was announced that the show would be on hiatus to make room for another spin-off, putting the children's format in jeopardy.

 History

 In early 2016, along with the announcement that The Voice UK would move to ITV under a three-year deal, it was announced that the network had ordered The Voice Kids, a junior spinoff featuring younger aspiring singers, for two series.
 After attaining high ratings, it was announced that the network had renewed The Voice Kids for three series.
 In 2021, the battles & the semi-final were axed.

+In August 2022 it was announced that The Voice UK and The Voice Kids would return in 2023 on ITV.
+The seventh series aired in summer 2023, following the same format as the previous seasons.